 - Population health (e.g., obesity or tobacco cessation)

-Guidelines are promoted to providers through newsletters, the CareSource website, direct mailings, the provider manual and through focused meetings with CareSource Provider Relations representatives.
-Information about clinical practice guidelines and health information is available to Just4Me members via member newsletters, the CareSource member website and upon request.
+Guidelines may be prompted to providers through one or more of the following: newsletters, our website, direct mailings, provider manual, and through focused meetings with CareSource Provider Engagement Specialists.
+Information regarding clinical practice guidelines and other health information are made available to members via member newsletters, the CareSource member website, or upon request.

 HEDIS Coding Guides